SirNoob97/OnlineStore/README.md

 ### Docker

-To run the application with Docker(docker-compose), use the run.sh.
+To run the application with Docker(docker-compose), use the Makefile.

-This script runs the application to be used with a Postgres database.

-Using the "depends_on" option of docker-compose does not ensure that the microservice or the database is ready to receive requests, so I have created this little script to ensure the order of execution and thus avoid conflicts.
+Using the "depends_on" option of docker-compose does not ensure that the microservice or [PostgreSQL](https://www.postgresql.org/) are ready to receive requests, so I have created a little script (run.sh and healthcheck.sh) to ensure the order of execution and thus avoid conflicts.

-    ./run.sh
+    make run

 If you use this method you should use the respective ips of the microservices instead of "localhost".